radoslaw-panuszewski/panuszewski-dev/content/posts/compile-only/index.md

 }
 ```

-What's nice about this approach is that **Library B will automatically get all dependencies required for the Ktor support to work properly.** Not so nice is the verbose syntax which most of the Gradle users are not very familiar with.
+What's nice about this approach is that the **client will automatically get all dependencies required for the Ktor support to work properly.** Not so nice is the verbose syntax which most of the Gradle users are not very familiar with.

 While you may like it or not, Feature Variants are a viable option to solve the problem of conditional dependencies in a single-module library.